 Don’t end your 1:1s without discussing the next steps.
 Before signing-off, ensure your employee understands what is expected of them and that they have everything they need to accomplish those action items.

-A common question remote managers ask themselves is, “How will I know that my employees are working?”
+A common question remote engineering managers ask themselves is, “How will I know that my employees are working?”
 Remote engineering requires trust, and micromanaging your employees will only frustrate them.
 Try to come up with a hands-off system for tracking performance.

 Don’t get hung up on the amount of time spent working.
 Instead, look at what your employees are producing.
 Are you advancing toward your team goals?
 When employees talk about what they’re working on for the day during stand-ups, does that work get completed?